Conducting Opportunities

 To attend OCS, you must be:

-• At least 19 and no more than 32 years old (you must enter active duty or ship to training by your 33rd birthday and accept Commission prior to age 34).
-Age waivers may be considered by the Army on a case by case basis.
+- At least 22 and no more than 34 at the time of Commissioning.
+Age waivers may be considered by the Army on a case-by-case basis.
 Prior-service applicants may have no more than 10 years of accumulated active federal service.

 For more information on OCS requirements, go to: https://www.goarmy.com/ocs.html